 Queering Psychotherapy Karnac (2022)

-Edited by J. Chance Czyzselska
+Edited by Jane Chance Czyzselska

 LGBTIQ+ people are more likely than cisgender and heterosexual individuals to suffer with mental health issues, yet often have poorer therapeutic outcomes.
 Mainstream Eurocentric psychotherapeutic theories, developed largely by heterosexual, cisgender and white theorists, tend to see LGBTIQ+ as a singular group through this “othered” lens.
 Despite the undeniable value offered by many of these theories, they and those who use them – queer therapists included – can often pathologize and misunderstand the diversity of queer experience.
-In this volume, editor and psychotherapist Jane C. Czyzselska speaks with practitioners and clients from diverse modalities and lived experiences, exploring and rethinking some of the unique challenges encountered in a world that continues to marginalize queer lives.
+In this volume, editor and psychotherapist Jane Chance Czyzselska speaks with practitioners and clients from diverse modalities and lived experiences, exploring and rethinking some of the unique challenges encountered in a world that continues to marginalize queer lives.

 The truth that’s denied: Psychotherapy with LGBTIQ+ clients who identify as Intersex (2021)